beeekey/3N3RJ/README.md

     2. Ventilation shafts
     Emptying the ventilation shafts from the bathrooms downwards would make more sense, as we would then not have to work against the air pressure and thus save energy.

+5. Harvesting / recuperating periodically energies
+    * Wind turbines behind starting lanes on airports
+    * Wind turbines at the entrances of train and car tunnels
+    * Wind turbines at the entrances of other tunnels an passenger passages
+    * Wind turbines beside high ways on the truck lane

 # License
 Shield: [![CC BY-ND 4.0][cc-by-nd-shield]][cc-by-nd]